-The angry boater launches a sinker at Edinburgh Fringe in his sycophantic new show
+The angry boater launches a sinker at Edinburgh Fringe in his obsessive new show

 Joel Sanders, who has lived on a canal boat moored mainly in the south of England for the past decade, has two shows at the Fringe.
 One, called Angry Boater, is about living on a boat with hypertension, few practical skills and against the advice of his late father who told him: "Jews don't live on boats."
 He has been doing it for five years and it is well polished by now.
 The other, Hero Worship, is still a work in progress.